syncfusion-content/maui-docs/MAUI/Installation/install-nuget-packages.md

     N> You can find the list of Syncfusion Maui NuGet packages which are published in nuget.org from [here](https://www.nuget.org/packages?q=Tags%3A%22Maui%22+syncfusion)

-    ***Install specified Syncfusion Maui NuGet package in specified Blazor application***
+    ***Install specified Syncfusion Maui NuGet package in specified Maui application***

-    The following command will install the Syncfusion Maui NuGet package in the given Blazor application.
+    The following command will install the Syncfusion Maui NuGet package in the given Maui application.

     ```Install-Package <Package Name> - ProjectName <Project Name>```